ilya-zlobintsev/sway-marker/README.md

 ## Installation
 Arch Linux: install the [AUR package](https://aur.archlinux.org/packages/sway-marker-git/)

+Binary: you can download a binary from the releases page

-Manual: install rust, gtk and gtk-layer-shell and build with `cargo build --release`.
+Compiling: install rust, gtk and gtk-layer-shell and build with `cargo build --release`.
 The file will be in `target/release/sway-marker`.